Your dirty, dusty windows could be why 5 p.m. sunsets make you want to retreat under a Snuggie.

 Folks who own these gizmos say it takes some practice to get the tool to glide smoothly.
 For example, pushing it around too quickly while cleaning can disconnect the magnets.Continue to 2 of 5 below.

 A standard mop can make washing exterior windows a snap.

-Here is our favorite recipe for getting glass sparkling clean:
+Try this recipe for getting glass sparkling clean:

 - Mix one part water to one part vinegar in a small bucket.

-- Dip a clean microfiber cloth or mop head into the solution and attach to the mop handle.
+- Dip a clean microfiber cloth or mop head into the solution, and attach to the mop handle.

 - Scrub your exterior windows with the mop.

 Once most of the crud is gone, move on to the next step.